The Simple Questions You Need To Ask Every Time You Go Shopping

 5. Was this made responsibly?

 I made the decision to exclusively buy responsibly made clothing over three years ago and I've never looked back.
 Once I started purchasing items that were made in the USA using responsible materials, I started gravitating toward higher-quality products that told a story.
 I was able to connect with designers and individuals who cared about the quality of their clothes and the impact they made.
-Unsure if a brand meets ethical standards you can feel great about?
-Check out Project JUST to help you evaluate.

 6. Is this something I truly love?